 When selecting outdoor gear it may seem logical to copy what the army uses.
 After all, the army spends millions developing and testing gear, and surely wants our troops to have the best possible.
 Sadly, no!
 If this hypothesis was true, why do different armies produce different solutions to the same problem?
 Why is gear changed and replaced with such frequency?

 If you study the history of, say, US combat/ field jackets, you observe a repeating cycle.
 Something practical is designed.
 After a few years in service it is noted the practical item is not that smart looking.
 A new, smarter replacement is adopted.
 Troops complain the smarter item is not that practical, so a replacement is designed, and so on.
 This cycle dates back well into the blue woollen uniform era.
 The army wants practical field and work wear that still looks soldierly.
-The US Army currently seems to be in a “non-practical” phase.
+(This trend can be seen in a number of books on the history of US Army uniforms.
+Several of the “U.S. Army Uniforms of…” series by Shelby L Stanton are a good starting point) The US Army currently seems to be in a “non-practical” phase.
 Trousers are cut too narrow to fit over knee-pads or to allow good air circulation.
 Shirts intended to be worn under body armour have no camouflage on the torso, with tight-fitting sleeves that do nothing for shape disruption and air circulation.
 Camouflage that does little to hide the wearer.

 As preppers, survivalists or outdoors-people, looking neat and soldierly is low on our list of priorities.
 We want versatile, practical gear that hopefully will not break the bank.